RyanGA09/RyanGA09/README.md

                         Rancang Bangun Sistem Informasi Penelitian dan Pengabdian kepada Masyarakat ITATS Menggunakan Model Prototyping
                     </a>
                 </strong> - <em>(August 2024 - February 2025)</em>
-                <br>The Research and Community Service Information System website at ITATS is designed to streamline the management of activities within the Research and Community Service Institute (LPPM).
+                <p>The Research and Community Service Information System website at ITATS is designed to streamline the management of activities within the Research and Community Service Institute (LPPM).
 Built using the prototyping model, this platform allows students and lecturers to submit research and community service proposals online, simplifying the review and evaluation process.
 Additionally, the website offers access to schedules, guidelines, and important announcements related to LPPM activities.
-The primary goal of this system is to enhance efficiency, transparency, and accountability in managing LPPM programs, while also making it easier for students and lecturers to engage with and follow the offered programs.
+The primary goal of this system is to enhance efficiency, transparency, and accountability in managing LPPM programs, while also making it easier for students and lecturers to engage with and follow the offered programs.</p>
             </li>
             <li>
                 <strong>